Portland Mills Covered Bridge

 The Portland Mills Covered Bridge is the second oldest covered bridge in Parke County, Indiana, being built the same year as the Crooks Covered Bridge.
 It is a single span Burr Arch Truss covered bridge that was built by Henry Wolf in 1856.

 It was added to the National Register of Historic Places in 1978.

 History

-The village of Portland Mills was settled in 1821 by Samuel Steele on the Parke County-Putnam County county line.
+The village of Portland Mills was settled in 1821 by Samuel Steele on the Parke-Putnam county line.
 Working to clear the land for farming he later built a mill in 1825 on Big Raccoon Creek.
-The grain mill had a water turbine, as opposed to a water wheel, and a sawmill.
-The mill would go through several owners, William Butcher, Jesse Thompson, and Wesley Holman.
+The grain mill had a water turbine (as opposed to a water wheel) and a sawmill.
+The mill would go through several owners, including William Butcher, Jesse Thompson, and Wesley Holman.
 Holman would build a new three story mill on a solid sandstone foundation and obtained modern machinery.
-This mill would go through several owners also.
-The list includes, Hirem Hocker, John Blake, Jacob Culver, James Williams, and a Mr. Williams.
+This mill would go through several owners, including Hirem Hocker, John Blake, Jacob Culver, James Williams, and a Mr. Williams.